anmol09/Calcey/README.md

 # Calcey
-It's a C++ library to perform basic mathematical operators on large integers.
+It's a C++ library to perform basic mathematical operations on large integers.